 Alzheimer's disease, the most common form of dementia, is a progressive disorder characterized by widespread loss of brain cells called neurons, beta-amyloid deposits in the cerebral blood vessels, development of plaques and the presence of neurofibrillary tangles.
-These changes, occurring in the association area of the cerebral cortex, the hippocampus and the middle and temporal lobes, are accompanied by decreased concentrations of the neurotransmitter acetylcholine.
+These changes, occurring in the cerebral cortex, the hippocampus and the middle and temporal lobes, are accompanied by decreased concentrations of the neurotransmitter acetylcholine.
 In my opinion, it appears that a deficiency in antioxidant status may accelerate the progression of Alzheimer's disease, and making an effort through diet or supplements to have adequate antioxidant status can reduce the risk.

-Role of diet and food
+Role of diet and food, lifestyle

 Drinking fruit and vegetable juices frequently could help reduce the risk of Alzheimer's disease in individuals at risk for developing the disease.
 There is evidence from both lab and animal studies that high levels of reactive oxygen species -- harmful byproducts of normal metabolism -- may be involved in the development of Alzheimer's disease.
 While vitamins and polyphenols contained in plant foods exert antioxidant effects and thus blunt the action of oxidants, certain ways of preparing these foods can deplete their nutrient content.
 Juicing, however, can preserve much of the antioxidant content of fruits and vegetables.
-The American Journal of Medicine, 2006.

 Researchers at Mount Sinai School of Medicine have found that a low carbohydrate diet that reduced total caloric intake by 30% prevented the development of a fundamental feature of Alzheimer's disease in mice genetically engineered to develop the disease.

-Natural options for Alzheimers Disease
+Natural remedy for Alzheimers Disease

-treatment, herbs vitamins and supplements- Alternatives to medication,
+treatment, herbs vitamins and supplements - Alternatives to medication

 While scientists have not fully determined the actual causes of Alzheimers disease, a number of treatment options have been proposed or tried over the years.
-Although much more research needs to be done in order to find out the role of these supplements as a treatment, I think it is appropriate to give them a try since this condition currently has no cure or effective treatment.
-You are not likely to find this information in any official Alzheimer's disease association or foundation.
+Although more research needs to be done in order to find out the role of these supplements as a treatment, I think it is appropriate to give them a try since this condition currently has no cure or effective treatment.
+You are not likely to find this information in any official publication of Alzheimer's disease association or foundation.
 Some natural options for treatment or prevention include (discuss with your doctor first before you use these natural pills and to make sure they don't interfere with your current medications):

-It is nearly impossible to know which of the above nutrients or herbs, or combinations thereof are helpful as a treatment, prevention, or alternative Alzheimer's disease medication.
+It is nearly impossible to know which of the above nutrients or herbs, or combinations thereof, are helpful as a treatment, prevention, or alternative Alzheimer's disease medication.
 It may be a trial and error process until the right combination or dosage is found.
 It is also very difficult to predict how these supplements interact with Alzheimer's medication prescription drugs.
 One has to be cautious with some of these supplements, particularly galantamine and huperzine since they can be quite potent.
 Also, when taking multiple supplements, make sure to reduce the dose of each one since they add on to each other and one could have insomnia or feel overstimulated.